fluxninja/aperture/docs/content/get-started/integrations/auto-scale/kubernetes/kubernetes.md

 Once the Aperture Agent is installed, it starts discovering control points, which represent the Kubernetes Resources that can be scaled.
-This would include Deployments, StatefulSets and any Custom Resource which is scalable.
+This would include Deployments, StatefulSets and any Custom Resources which are scalable.

-The discovered control points can be viewed in the FluxNinja ARC UI.
+The discovered control points can be viewed in the [FluxNinja ARC](arc/arc.md) UI.
 Navigate to the **Control Points** page and select the **Kubernetes** tab.
 You should see a list of discovered control points.
+Alternatively, you can use the
+[introspection API](reference/api/agent/flow-preview-service-preview-flow-labels.api.mdx)
-Alternatively, you can use the [introspection API](reference/api/agent/flow-preview-service-preview-flow-labels.api.mdx) at the Aperture Agent to view this information.
+at the Aperture Agent to view this information.